cmusphinx/cmusphinx.github.io/wiki/decodertuning.md

 In general, you will find that the beam can be narrowed a bit without reducing accuracy.
 You should narrow it only this far and no further.
-Likewise with ''-wbeam'' which has similarly broad effects.
-We usually set ''-wbeam'' a bit narrower than ''-beam'' and leave it alone...  (actually ''-wbeam'' has interactions with the language model weight which we won't discuss here)
+Likewise with `-wbeam` which has similarly broad effects.
+We usually set `-wbeam` a bit narrower than `-beam` and leave it alone...  (actually `-wbeam` has interactions with the language model weight which we won't discuss here)

 ## Reducing Gaussian computation

 Typically, Gaussian computation is the biggest chunk of time used by the decoder.
 Therefore we want to start by speeding things up at this level.
-The goal is to reduce the ''cdgau/fr'' number, that is, the number of Gaussians evaluated per frame.
+The goal is to reduce the `cdgau/fr` number, that is, the number of Gaussians evaluated per frame.

 There are a few ways to do this but the most effective one implemented in